+977 9851068290 sales@nepalhiking.com

 How many domestic airlines are there in Nepal?

-The airline was established in 1998, and since then, they have been operating a 19-seater DHC-6-300 Twin Otter Aircraft, almost covering remote regions of Nepal.
+Yeti Airlines has been a significant player since its establishment in 1998.
+It primarily utilizes the robust DHC-6-300 Twin Otter aircraft, renowned for its reliability in the challenging Himalayan landscapes.
+This fleet strength enables Yeti Airlines to operate flights to some of Nepal’s most challenging and busy domestic airports.
 For example – they have been operating flights to Lukla Airport, one of the busiest domestic airports in Nepal, Phaplu, Lamidanda, Jomsom, Simikot, Lamidanda, Rumjatar, Pokhara, Bharatpur and many more.

 How many airports are there in Nepal?